zliu80/491finalproject/README.md

-# 491finalproject - Travel Assistant by Zhiqiang Liu
+# Travel Assistant by Zhiqiang Liu

 # A client to server project

-  client: Android and written in Kotlin
+  client: Android OS written in Kotlin

   server: Pocketbase